gustavohks2/pig-game/README.md

 There are the Current Score and Global Score

-Current Score: Keeps the scores of the round/turn.
+Current Score: Keeps track of the round/turn's scores.
-Global Score: Keeps the scores of all rounds togheter if is requested to be held/kept.
+Global Score: Keeps track the scores of all rounds togheter if is requested to be held/kept.

 ```
-✔ To play this game, it will be necessary two ✌ players in order for the game to be more funny.
+✔ To play this game, it will be necessary two ✌ players in order for you to have more fun.

-✔ For rolling the dices is necessary that the Roll Dices text/button is clicked.
+✔ As for rolling the dices is necessary that the Roll Dices text/button is clicked.

-✔ For keeping the score before losing is necessary that the Hold Score text/button is clicked.
+✔ And as for keeping the score before losing is necessary that the Hold Score text/button is clicked.

 ✔ If you want to change the maximum score, just type the desired maximum score amount in the
 field called Max Score and press Roll Dices.